-D.C. high school sports might return soon — but games are still a question mark
+D.C. high school sports might return soon, but competitions are still a question mark

 Normally, Wilson softball coach David Thompson has about a month to file through athletes’ paperwork and prepare facilities for the season.
 But now, Thompson has 10 days to prepare; he sent an email to his players Friday morning requesting they submit their paperwork.

-Thompson is optimistic a season will occur, but he’s unsure what his team’s schedule will look like.
+Thompson is optimistic that a season will occur, but he’s unsure what his team’s schedule will look like.
 Participation is low for softball in the D.C.
 Interscholastic Athletic Association, and he fears the coronavirus will prevent some schools from fielding teams.
 Thompson feels fortunate his team has the resources to begin conditioning right away, but some teams may still need to obtain a thermometer gun.

 Over the next 10 days, Thompson will prepare outdoor batting cages and sanitize his team’s dugout and equipment.

-“I’m willing to work to make it happen,” Thompson said.
+“I’m willing to work to make it happen,” he said.
 “Our young people deserve that.
 They have the right to that.”

-Sidwell Friends tennis coach Logan West is also hopeful a season will occur, especially because spring sports occur outside.
+Sidwell Friends tennis coach Logan West is also hopeful that a season will occur, especially because spring sports are played outside.

 “A sport like tennis [allows] for plenty of physical distancing,” West said.
-“I’m hopeful all of our student athletes can get the opportunity to compete after having their season unfortunately canceled due to the pandemic right at the start of the season last year.”
+“I’m hopeful all of our student-athletes can get the opportunity to compete after having their season unfortunately canceled due to the pandemic right at the start of the season last year.”